joshed-io/reveal-hugo/README.md

 Hola.
 ```

-Just use `---` to split content into different slides.
+Just use `---` surrounded by blank lines to split content into different slides.

 ## Documentation